DeLorean time machine: Development

 Three DeLoreans used were purchased from a collector—one for stunts, one for special effects, and one for normal shots.
 They were unreliable and often broke down.
 88 mph was chosen as the time travel speed because it was easy to remember and looked "cool" on the speedometer.
 A custom speedometer was built to simulate 88 mph, as a 1979 law passed by then-President Jimmy Carter had limited speedometers to 85 mph to reduce speeding.
 The Flux Capacitor, necessary for time travel, was called the Temporal Field Capacitor; Zemeckis said the name was not believable.
-From his work on the 1979 drama The China Syndrome, Fink had learned of Neutron flux.
+From his work on the 1979 drama The China Syndrome, Fink had learned of neutron flux.
 He and Zemeckis simultaneously suggested renaming it the Flux Capacitor.
 Cobb and Probert had already placed the Flux Capacitor on the external and interior roof of the DeLorean.
 Fink placed it next to the driver.
 Fink constructed the device using a NEMA box and backlit Torr High-Voltage relays.
 The time display was constructed from LMB boxes.
 When Fink left, he picked Michael Scheffe to replace him.
 Scheffe finished the Flux Capacitor build and built the "Mr. Fusion" replacement power supply out of a Krups coffee grinder.

 The flying DeLorean used a combination of live-action footage, animation, and a 1:5 scale (approximately 33 in long) model built by Steve Gawley and the model shop crew and filmed against a blue screen.
 Months were spent building the model from epoxy, steel, and aluminum.
 Halogen lamps were fitted to the tires to simulate thrusters; the tires were made from aluminum to withstand the heat.
-Blue chalk was rubbed on the windscreen to conceal the lack of riders— the last effect produced by ILM.
+Blue chalk was rubbed on the windscreen to conceal the lack of riders.

 The act of the DeLorean traveling through time is referred to as the "time slice" effect.
 Zemeckis only knew that he wanted it to be a violent transition.
 He described it like a "Neanderthal sitting on the hood of the DeLorean and chipping away the fabric of time in front of him".
 He suggested a crack in time opening before the car, but animators could not determine what would be on the reverse of the opening visible to the audience.
 An electrical effect enveloping the car was abandoned because a similar process had been used in the science fiction film The Terminator (1984).
 Other ideas included a wave of energy that moved over the car before exploding and blowing open a hole in time, and a "cubist" effect where the car would break into separate segments, each individually expanding in proportion before disappearing.
 Takahashi developed artwork showing the segments popping out from the DeLorean and glowing.
 Gale liked the effect, but Zemeckis did not; Spielberg found it unrealistic.